Last updated on May 10th, 2019 at 12:53 pm

 How long to cook the brisket in the Instant Pot/Pressure Cooker by pounds?

-- 2 to 3 pounds brisket: Cook on high pressure for 60 minutes.
+- 2 to 3 pounds brisket: Cook on high pressure for 55 to 60 minutes.

 - 4 to 5 pounds brisket: Cook on high pressure for 90 minutes.